hashgraph/stablecoin-studio/cli/README.md

 ![CLI-flow](https://github.com/hashgraph/hedera-accelerator-stablecoin/assets/108128685/f7735707-33e3-4f11-b4f0-6d249582694d)

 When the CLI is started with the configuration file properly configured, the first action will be to select the account you want to operate with.
-By default, the list of configured accounts belonging to the default network indicated in the configuration file is displayed.
+By default, the list of configured accounts belonging to the default network indicated in the configuration file, is displayed.

 If there are no accounts in the file for the default network, a warning message will be displayed and a list of all the accounts in the file will be displayed.